GeoLarryLai/pyTopoComplexity/README.md

 If you use **pyTopoComplexity** and the associated Jupyter Notebooks in your work, please cite the following paper:

-Lai, L. S.-H., Booth, A. M., Duvall, A. R., and Herzig, E. (In Revision) Short Communication: Multiscale topographic complexity analysis with pyTopoComplexity.
+Lai, L. S.-H., Booth, A. M., Duvall, A. R., and Herzig, E. (Accepted) Short Communication: Multiscale topographic complexity analysis with pyTopoComplexity.
 Earth Surface Dynamics. https://doi.org/10.5194/egusphere-2024-3415.

 ## Installation